Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 & MUTUAL TRUST

-RESPONSIVE DEMOCRATIC
+RESPONSIVE AND RESILIENT DEMOCRATIC

 INFRASTRUCTURE